 - Second, if the pharmacist or pharmacy technician is unable to resolve your concerns, or if you are not comfortable talking about your matter with the member directly, ask to speak with the pharmacy manager about your situation.
 (The pharmacy manager is named on the Certificate of Operation issued by the College and is accountable to the College for all professional activities occurring within that pharmacy [ Regulation 20.2 ]).

 - If you are not satisfied with the outcome from the above efforts or if you feel it is inappropriate to speak directly with the member or pharmacy manager, you may contact the New Brunswick College of Pharmacists to discuss your concerns.
-If warranted, the College is equipped to follow up on complaints with further investigation and some may then be directed to the Complaints Committee.The College can only take action against members or pharmacies with regard to professional matters.
+If warranted, the College is equipped to follow up on complaints with further investigation and some may then be directed to the Complaints Committee.The College can only take action against pharmacists, pharmacy technicians or pharmacies with regard to professional matters.
 For further details, please review our Complaint Process.

 Notice of Hearing: Discipline and Fitness to Practice Committee

 |Date & Time||Location||Member/Registrant||In the Matter of||Notice of Hearing|